Looking for a unique pale-leaved hosta for your shade garden? It’s time to consider planting White Feather Hosta!

 Sunlight requirements for White Feather hosta

 White Feather Hosta requires a full-shade planting location.
-Avoid planting areas that receive any direct sunlight, as direct sunlight will burn the tender leaves.
+Avoid planting areas that receive direct sunlight, as direct sunlight burns the tender leaves.

 Soil requirements for White Feather hosta

-White Feather Hosta requires soil with good drainage to thrive.
+White Feather hosta requires soil with good drainage to thrive.
 This plant is not tolerant of wet or poorly-drained soil conditions.
-If your soil is heavy clay, consider amending it with organic matter to improve drainage before planting.
+Consider amending your soil with organic matter to improve drainage before planting if it is heavy clay.

-White Feather Hosta grows best in soil with a slightly acidic pH level.
+Hosta plants grow best in soil with a slightly acidic pH level.
 A pH of 6 is optimal, but this plant is tolerant of neutral and slightly alkaline pH levels, especially if a soil acidifier like sulfur or gypsum is incorporated into the soil prior to planting.

 White feather hostas do best when fertilized with a slow-release fertilizer that contains nitrogen, phosphorus, and potassium.
 These nutrients are essential for healthy plant growth, and hostas are heavy feeders.